selmabeds/selmabeds/README.md

 ⚙️ Interested in embedded systems and safety-critical software<br/>

-🌟 Proficient in Java, Python, and Web-Programming, with strong Object-Oriented Programming (OOP) foundations<br/>
+🌟 Proficient in Java, Python and Web-Programming, with strong Object-Oriented Programming (OOP) foundations<br/>

 📗 Currently learning C, C++, and Assembly<br/><br/>